Welcome to WordPress. This is your first post. Edit or delete it, then start writing!

 Dear Young Fraud Lawyers,

-Educationals and socials aren’t all we offer; Philip, our Publicity Officer, will continue to expertly curate and publish the YFLA newsletter, for which contributions and articles from all members are invited (and encouraged!).
-It is definitely worth a read – no doubt all of you have been reading it already – and previous issues can be found on our website (under ‘News and Events’).
+Educationals and socials aren’t all we offer; Katie Allard, our new Publicity Officer, will continue to expertly curate and publish the YFLA newsletter, for which contributions and articles from all members are invited (and encouraged!).

 Please do keep up to date by following us on:

 We are also excited to announce that we will be launching a brand-new YFLA website this year.
 This is being designed to simplify our membership and event sign-up processes.
 Keep your eyes peeled for further announcements.